farmalloc/exp_collective_farmalloc/README.md

      19 |
 ```

-Directories for separate implementations are summarized
+Directories for separate implementations are listed
 in the following table.
-Note that baselines are created from `hint` containers
+Note that baselines are created from the `hint` containers
 by removing allocation hint parameters.
 Also note that inessential differences
 such as those in measurement code and include paths are eliminated from
 the separate implementation.